SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 - Ensure all cabling has not obtained physical damage or been crushed.

-- Check for dust or dirt build-up on the device and schedule cleaning if necessary.
+- Check for dust or dirt build up on the device and schedule cleaning if necessary.

-- Dirt or dust build-up can limit the ability for a device to dissipate heat and can lead to damage.
+- Dirt or dust buildup can limit the ability for a device to dissipate heat and can lead to damage.

-- The replacement device should be installed in accordance with all steps within the installation guide.
-To order replacement devices or accessories, contact your reseller or message ENTTEC directly.
+The replacement device should be installed in accordance with all steps within the installation guide.
+To order replacement devices or accessories contact your reseller or message ENTTEC directly.

 Cleaning

-Before cleaning: Power down the system and ensure a method is in place to stop the system from becoming energised until cleaning is complete.
-Do not use abrasive, corrosive, or solvent-based cleaning products.
-Do not spray the device — it is rated IP20.
+⚡ Before cleaning, power down your system and ensure a method is in place to stop the system from becoming energized until cleaning is complete.

-- Use of stage fog, smoke, or atmospheric devices.
+- Use of stage fog, smoke or atmospheric devices.

 - High pollution levels or cigarette smoke.

-- Airborne dust (from building work, the natural environment, or pyrotechnic effects).
+- Airborne dust (from building work, the natural environment or pyrotechnic effects).

-Revision history
+Revision History

-- DIN PIXIE Revision B (SKU: 73539) — serial number 2358765 and above: ensure firmware version 2.0 or later is loaded, and that EMU version 23.10.17.8 or later is installed.
+- For DIN PIXIE Revision B (SKU: 73539) that is released after serial number 2358765, ensure it is loaded with firmware version 2.0 upward.
+Additionally, it is required to download and update EMU version 23.10.17.8 at least.

-Package contents
+Package Contents

 - DIN PIXIE